-5. Name of the school the child is attending;

-6. In the case of a homeless child or youth, within the meaning of the McKinney-Vento Homeless Assistance Act (42 U.S.C.
-Sec.
-11434a(2)), available contact information for the child and the name of the school the child is attending;

-7. If applicable, the name, address, phone number, and fax number of the attorney or advocate representing the party who is requesting a hearing;
+4. If applicable, the name, address, phone number, fax number and email address of the attorney or advocate representing the party who is requesting a hearing;

-8. The nature of the disagreement, including facts relating to such disagreement;

-9. A proposed resolution of the disagreement to the extent known and available to the party at the time.

-10. Statement certifying that the request has been sent to the opposing party noting method by which it was sent.

 How do I make sure my Hearing Request includes sufficient information?

-In order to avoid a “Sufficiency Challenge,” pay particular attention to the parts of the Hearing Request that are identified above in subparagraphs 8 and .
+In order to avoid a “Sufficiency Challenge,” pay particular attention to the parts of the Hearing Request that are identified above in Required Elements 5 and 6.
 (See below for more on Sufficiency Challenges.)

-Subparagraph 8 (above): you must provide information about the special education services the student is currently receiving, what is being proposed, and why you disagree with what is happening or proposed by the other party.
+Required Element 5 (above): you must provide information about the special education services the student is currently receiving, what is being proposed, and why you disagree with what is happening or proposed by the other party.
 You need to explain enough facts so that the reader will understand what you are concerned about and why you are concerned.
 You also need to be sure to include all the disputed issues that you would like addressed by the BSEA—the Hearing Officer will address only the issues described in your Hearing Request.

-Subparagraph 9 (above): you must explain your proposed resolution (that is, the “remedy” that you are seeking from the BSEA)—for example, what services, accommodations, or placement you want the student to receive.
+Required Element 6 (above): you must explain your proposed resolution (that is, the “remedy” that you are seeking from the BSEA)—for example, what services, accommodations, or placement you want the student to receive.
 In other words, what do you want the BSEA to order?
 Be as specific as you can about the exact services being sought, and by whom.
 If you don’t know all the specifics when you file, that’s okay, but include as much as you can.

 I’ve completed the Hearing Request form.
 Now what?

-Email, mail or fax your Hearing Request to both the BSEA (at bseapleadings@mass.gov14 Summer Street, Malden, MA 02148) and to the opposing party.
+Email, mail, hand-deliver, or fax your Hearing Request to both the BSEA (at bseapleadings@mass.gov, 14 Summer Street, 4th Floor, Malden, MA 02148, or 781-397-4770) and to the opposing party.
 All timelines involved in the hearing process are based on the date that the opposing party receives your Hearing Request, so nothing can move forward if you send a copy only to the BSEA.
 And remember that anything else that you send to the BSEA must also be sent, at the same time, to the opposing party.

 Tip: If your opposing party is a large school district, it may be a good idea to obtain a dated proof of receipt.
 In large districts, it may take extra time for the Hearing Request to reach the correct person or department.
 The school district may believe that it did not receive the request until a week or so after you filed it – that may push your hearing date back a week as well.
 To avoid such delays, ask where the Hearing Request should be delivered and ask for proof of receipt.

-What if I am also filing a complaint with the Department of Elementary and Secondary Education’s Program Quality Assurance (PQA)?
+What if I am also filing a complaint with the Department of Elementary and Secondary Education’s Problem Resolution System (PRS)?

-PQA is required to temporarily set aside any complaint currently in dispute at the BSEA.
-So if there is essentially the same complaint in both places, the BSEA proceeding takes precedence and the PQA complaint process will not move forward until the BSEA process has been completed.
+PRS is required to temporarily set aside any complaint currently in dispute at the BSEA.
+So, if there is essentially the same complaint in both places, the BSEA proceeding takes precedence and the PRS complaint process will not move forward until the BSEA process has been completed.

 How soon will the BSEA get back to me?